IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 =========

 A Dataverse instance may be configured to support file-level embargoes.
 Embargoes make file content inaccessible after a dataset version is published  - until the embargo end date.
 This means that file previews and the ability to download files will be blocked.
-The effect is similar to when a file is restricted except that the embargo will end at the specified date without further action and during the embargo, requests for file accesss cannot be made.
+The effect is similar to when a file is restricted except that the embargo will end at the specified date without further action and during the embargo, requests for file access cannot be made.
 Embargoes of files in a version 1.0 dataset may also affect the date shown in the dataset and file citations.
 The recommended practice is for the citation to reflect the date on which all embargoes on files in version 1.0 end.
 (Since Dataverse creates one persistent identifier per dataset and doesn't create new ones for each version, the publication of later versions, with or without embargoed files, does not affect the citation date.)

 Embargoes are intended to support use cases where, for example, a journal or project team allows a period after publication of a dataset and/or the associated paper, during which the authors still have sole access to the data.
-Setting an embargo on relevant files and publishing the dataset in Dataverse publicizes the perisistent identifier (e.g. DOI or Handle) for the dataset (and files if the instance is configured to create persistent identifiers for them ) and makes the metadata, and any the content of un-embargoed files immediately available, but automatically denies access to any embargoed files until the specified embargoes expire.
+Setting an embargo on relevant files and publishing the dataset in Dataverse publicizes the persistent identifier (e.g. DOI or Handle) for the dataset (and files if the instance is configured to create persistent identifiers for them ) and makes the metadata, and any the content of un-embargoed files immediately available, but automatically denies access to any embargoed files until the specified embargoes expire.
 Once a dataset with embargoed files has been published, no further action is needed to cause the embargoed files to become accessible as of the specified embargo end date.
 (Note that embargoes can be set along with using the 'restrict' functionality on files.
 The restricted status will affect their availability as normal (and described elsewhere) once the embargo expires.)

 - Setting the same embargo on all files in the dataset can be seen as providing a dataset-level embargo - making the dataset persistent identifier and metadata available but restricting access to all files.